Love, money and power in Britain's phone hacking drama

 "NOT GUILTY"

-Coulson said things went wrong under his editorship but he did not commit any crimes and cannot be expected to know about every story in the paper, defence lawyer Timothy Langdale said.
+Coulson said things went wrong under his editorship but he did not commit any crimes and cannot be expected to know about every story in the paper, defense lawyer Timothy Langdale said.

 "He wished he had made some different decisions and although he might wish he had made some different decisions he did not commit these offences," Langdale told the jury, adding that Coulson had also had his phone hacked by Mulcaire.